 Applications filed under the EB-2 category must generally have a Labor Certification approved by the U.S. Department of Labor.
 Labor Certifications are not required for the immigration petitions filed by the foreign nationals seeking a national interest waiver because it will be in the best interest of the United States if the qualified foreign nationals are allowed to stay in the U.S.

-The EB-3 vias is a third-preference visa that is available to
+The EB-3 visa is a third-preference visa that is available to

 For any of these groups, a permanent, full-time job offer is a requirement in order to qualify.
 They must also have their own labor certification approved.